Dacaspex/qd-npy-to-image-converter/README.md

   ```
   python -m venv <directory>
   ```
-3. CD into the directory and start the environmet
+3. CD into the directory and start the environment
   ```
   Scripts\activate.bat
   ```